-auDA is the trusteesteward of Australia's .au ccTLD for the internet community.
-We are responsible for ensuring .auit delivers value for the community and is secure, reliable and trusted.
-We do this on behalfWe are proud the .au today supports millions of all Australians Australian businesses, government bodies, not-for-profits, educational institutions and this individuals, and has grown to become the seventh largest ccTLD, and rank in the top 10 Top Level Domains (TLDs), globally.
-Maintaining the .au as the trusted, number one choice for Australian internet users is front of mind as we develop our 2026-30 Strategy.
+auDA is the trustee of Australia's .au ccTLD for the internet community.
+We are responsible for ensuring .au delivers value for the community and is secure, reliable and trusted.
+We do this on behalf of all Australians and this is front of mind as we develop our 2026-30 Strategy.

-auDA's Draft 2026-30 Strategy sets out our proposed strategic direction over the next five years, and is informed by a range of inputs and a thorough planning process.
-We commenced work in 2023 with a current and prospective operating-24 by undertaking an environment scan and considering the rapidly changing environment in which auDA operates and how this may evolve over time.
-This work culminated in the delivery of our Future Scenarios Project Report 2024.
-We have deeply considered the opportunities and challenges we face the scenarios present for auDA as a not-for-profit ccTLD manager within a rapidly evolving and will continue to monitor them.
+auDA's Draft 2026-30 Strategy sets out our proposed strategic direction over the next five years, informed by a range of inputs and a thorough planning process.
+We commenced work in 2023 with a current and prospective operating environment scan which culminated in our Future Scenarios Project Report 2024.
+We have deeply considered the opportunities and challenges we face as a not-for-profit ccTLD manager within a rapidly evolving technology and geopolitical environment.